Preparing for interview

 For more information on this, please see the foundation competences page of this website.

-Whichever documentation you are required to bring (if any), please bring the original versions if possible (copies can be used if originals are not available) as well as two photocopies for the region to retain.
+Whichever documentation you are required to bring (if any), please bring the original versions if possible (copies can be used if originals are not available) as well as one photocopy for the region to retain.
+For those that have already completed foundation training it is acceptable to bring a print-out of the electronic FACD 5.2.
+ARCP documentation is not an acceptable alternative to the FACD 5.2.

 if you have completed ALS training by the time interview, you should bring the original certificate and one photocopy.
 If you have not completed the course by the date of interview, this is not an issue, but should you go on to receive and accept a post offer, you will need to submit your evidence to the region prior to taking up employment.

 The above items are the main documents which regions will require you to provide to demonstrate their eligibility; however, if further documentation is required, you will be notified of this in advance of the interview.

 For more specific information on the eligibility criteria themselves, please visit the am I eligible? section of this website.

 As well as showing you are eligible for a CT1 post, you also need to provide documentation which backs up the various claims made in your application form (achievements, qualifications, publications, etc.)

 These documents should be contained in your 'evidence folder' which must be prefaced with an Evidence Summary Form, and must be organised according to JRCPTB-SRO guidelines.